apache/incubator-datalab/README.md

 ## Keycloak server <a name="Keycloak_server"></a>

 **Keycloak** is used to manage user authentication instead of the aplication.
-To use existing server following parameters must be specified either when running *Data Lab* deployment script or in */opt/datalab/conf/self-service.yml* and */opt/datalab/conf/provisioning.yml* files on SSN node.
+To use existing server following parameters must be specified either when running *DataLab* deployment script or in */opt/datalab/conf/self-service.yml* and */opt/datalab/conf/provisioning.yml* files on SSN node.

 | Parameter                | Description/Value             |